 As evidence of this rise in phishing attacks, researchers have also seen a boom in Coronavirus related domains, hosting everything from malware downloads to credentials theft operations.
 Some have even diversified away from the usual lures, building fake virus tracker maps which drop malware.

 The best weapon to combat this latest wave of COVID-19 related cyber-attacks, is awareness.
 Security teams need to ensure they are continually reminding homeworkers that such attacks are on the rise, telling them not to click on links in emails from senders they either don’t recognise, or wouldn’t usually get emails from.

 They especially need to be reminded to not be swayed by the fake cache of government departments or healthcare organisations.

 The enforced remote working situation changes the ways this can be done, but it doesn’t necessarily make it any less effective.
 Teams may be more receptive to digital communications now they are not distracted by the hum of the office.

 From a technical point of view, best practice is to use multi-layered signature and behaviour based AV, comprehensive web security, and email security that protects users from malicious links in email messages.

 Email authentication, including DMARC, helps to protect against Business Email Compromise.
 With credential harvesting on the rise, it would also be pertinent to monitor any SaaS applications you have for unusual login activity.

-For more information, help and advice on securing your remote workforce contact us.
+For more information, help and advice on securing your remote workforce visit our secure remote working advice page or contact us.